AgentMail does email. MultiMail proves it was your agent.

 Pre-send domain intelligence

-Every outbound address is scored before the message leaves your account.
-Disposable providers, newly registered domains, and threat-intelligence matches are flagged in the `send_email` response so your agent or your pipeline can decide before delivery, not after a bounce or abuse report.
+Every outbound address is checked before the message leaves your account.
+Disposable providers, domains with no valid MX, and poor-reputation domains are blocked at send time with a 422, so the problem surfaces to your agent or pipeline before delivery, not after a bounce or abuse report.

 EU AI Act compliance documentation